MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/strmini/nf-strmini-streamclassstreamnotification.md

-#### - pSrb

-Pointer to an <a href="https://msdn.microsoft.com/library/windows/hardware/ff559702">HW_STREAM_REQUEST_BLOCK</a> structure.
-Specify only if <i>NotificationType</i> equals <b>StreamRequestComplete</b>.
-Pointer to the stream request block that the minidriver has completed processing.
-Once this routine completes, this address is no longer valid.
-This parameter is optional.

 #### - EventEntry

 Specify only if <i>NotificationType</i> equals either <b>SignalStreamEvent</b> or <b>DeleteStreamEvent</b>.
 Pointer to the event to be signaled or deleted.
+This parameter is optional.

+#### - EventId

+Indicates the event ID against which to match in the event queue for this stream.
+Specify only if <i>NotificationType</i> equals <b>SignalMultipleStreamEvents</b>.
 This parameter is optional.

 #### - EventSet